... The Programmer God ...

 x[0], y[0]: start coordinates for the orbiting point

 Note: the simulation itself doesn't distingush between points, they all rotate around each other and so the points may also be assigned random co-ordinates for complex orbits.
 The 2-body orbit is however the most convenient for comparison with real-world orbits.
-Comments and suggestions are welcome, the code is not optimized, further improvements to the averaging and orbital stability can be added but these must still reflect the geometrical autonomy of the code.
+Comments and suggestions are welcome, the code is not optimized, further improvements to the averaging and orbital stability can be added but these must reflect the geometrical autonomy of the model.

 1. 2-body orbits